jihyukkim-nlp/StrAugKG/README.md

 For open-set KG, we experimented using KP20k, scientific publication dataset.
 Most of the codes are adapted from [keyphrase-generation-rl](https://github.com/kenchan0226/keyphrase-generation-rl) (Neural Keyphrase Generation via Reinforcement Learning with Adaptive Rewards.
 ACL 2019.
 Chan et al).
-We used preprocessed ([Link](https://www.dropbox.com/s/lgeza7owhn9dwtu/Processed_data_for_onmt.zip?dl=1)) (An Integrated Approach for Keyphrase Generation via Exploring the Power of Retrieval and Extraction.
+We used preprocessed dataset ([Link](https://www.dropbox.com/s/lgeza7owhn9dwtu/Processed_data_for_onmt.zip?dl=1)) (An Integrated Approach for Keyphrase Generation via Exploring the Power of Retrieval and Extraction.
 NAACL 2019.
 Chen et al).

 For experiments, you can follow the scripts below.